Events Calendar

 History

 The original cabin was built in 1922 as headquarters for fire rangers on this patrol, on the site of an old J.R.
 Booth lumber camp.
 It was home for two rangers for six years.
 Then in July 1928, lightning destroyed the cabin and one of the old Booth offices.
-The senior fire ranger was not around to extinguish the blaze or to be extinguished by the blaze.
-He was at Brul Lake railway station meeting his new partner.The rangers then constructed the present cabin over a ten day period with a budget of $50.
+The senior fire ranger was not around to extinguish the blaze.
+He was at Brule Lake railway station meeting his new partner.The rangers then constructed the present cabin over a ten day period with a budget of $50.
 The actual total cost was $37.50 because lumber, framing material and some roofing were salvaged from Booth's old buildings on site.
 Windows, roofing paper, necessary hardware, and teaming the materials to the site accounted for most of the cost.

 Features & Amenities